GlasgowData/GlasgowMapping/README.md

-All projection over Glasgow City for use by the Community Planning Partnership
+All projection over the City of Glasgow for use by the Community Planning Partnership

 Not to be used for commercial purposes
 Crown copyright 2016